github-linguist/linguist/README.md

 ## Installation

-To get it, clone the repo and run Bundler.
+To get it, clone the repo and run [Bundler](http://gembundler.com/) to install its dependencies.

     git clone https://github.com/github/linguist.git
     cd linguist/
     bundle install

+To run the tests:

+    bundle exec rake test

 *Since this code is specific to GitHub, is not published as a official rubygem.*